Skip to content

 Architecture

-OpenDepot consists of four Kubernetes controllers and a server, all deployed via the Helm chart.
+OpenDepot consists of four Kubernetes controllers, a server, a bundled Valkey stats store, and an optional UI frontend, all deployed via the Helm chart.

 Event Flow